emmalexandria/emmalexandria/README.md

 # Hey there!
 I'm Emma 🌸
 **I'm a web developer and more general programmer**.
-I taught myself to code over the course of high-school, and now I'm just doing random projects.
+I taught myself to code over the course of high-school, and now I'm working on personal projects and expanding my skillset.

 ## Quick about me

 - 📌 I'm based in Cape Town.